 - Open Visual Studio .NET for editing the extension source code by clicking 'Edit Source Code .NET'.

 Edit the project properties setting the project target framework to '.NET Framework 4.6.1'.

 Add any necessary assembly references.

 Still in Visual Studio, implement the logic of the actions using the functionality you need from the SOAP Extensibility API.
 When you finish, close Visual Studio.

 - 3. Use the extension

 In Service Studio, add a dependency to the actions you need from the extension.

-Select your SOAP Web Service element in the element tree and create a new SOAP callback in the OnBeforeRequest property (it will be named "OnBeforeRequestAdvanced").
+Select your SOAP Web Service element in the element tree and create a new SOAP callback in the OnBeforeRequest property (the callback's name is "OnBeforeRequestAdvanced").

 Open the callback flow and drag the desired extension action(s) to the flow according to your use case.

 OutSystems provides guidelines on how to implement common use cases of SOAP advanced extensibility.
 Check the sub-topics of this page for more information.